Urška Žigart: Career

+In June 2026, Žigart crashed in the final kilometers of stage 2 of the Tour de Swiss women, suffering a broken jaw.

 Personal life

-Žigart's partner is cyclist Tadej Pogačar, a four-time Tour de France winner.
+Žigart's partner is cyclist Tadej Pogačar, a five-time Tour de France winner.

-They became engaged in September 2021.
-After Pogačar withdrew from the Slovenia team for the Paris Olympics due to "extreme fatigue", he said his decision was also swayed by the Slovenian Olympic Committee, which had not selected Žigart, who had won the Slovenian road race and time trial championships that year, to compete at the Games.
+They were engaged in September 2021.
+After Pogačar withdrew from the Slovenia team for the Paris Olympics due to "extreme fatigue"(after winning the Tour just a week prior to the Paris Olympics), he said his decision was also swayed by the Slovenian Olympic Committee, which had not selected Žigart, who had won the Slovenian road race and time trial championships that year, to compete at the Games.